2acoin/2acoin-docs/api/daemon-http-rpc-api.md

 The content in this document were originally written by the [Bytecoin (BCN) Developers](https://bytecoin.org/).
 It is licensed under the [CC BY SA 3.0 license](https://creativecommons.org/licenses/by-sa/3.0/).
 The source material can be found at the [Bytecoin Wiki](https://wiki.bytecoin.org/).

-Also of note, TurtleCoin developers have altered and adapted the content to suit our implementation of the API.
+TurtleCoin developers have altered and adapted the content to suit our implementation of the API.
 This was done independently of the Bytecoin development team.
 They neither endorse or acknowledge our changes.
 Feel free to adopt or change our content as per the [CC BY SA 3.0 license](https://creativecommons.org/licenses/by-sa/3.0/) requirements.

 _TurtleCoin developers 2018_